tommyzheng23/udacity-front-end-p2/README.md

 # Memory Game

 ## What is the Memory Game
-This is a memory game that I built as part of Udacity's Front End Web Development Nanodegree
+This is a memory game that I built as part of Udacity's Front End Web Development Nanodegree.

 ## Challenge
-Find pairs of matching cards, in less time and with less moves.
+Find pairs of matching cards with as litte moves and in as little time as possible.

 ## How to Play
-* Click on two cards at a time
+* Click to flip over the cards.
-* If the two cards are a match, they will be kept open
+* If the two cards are a match, they will be kept open.
-* If the two cards are not a match, they will be closed.
-Remember the cards so that you can find .
+* If the two cards are not a match, they will be returned to their face-down positions.
+Remember where the cards are, so that you can come back to them again after finding their matching cards.
-* You complete the game after all the cards are matched
+* You complete the game after all the cards have been matched.